 Therefore in this study, the aim is to bring the wind turbine generator (WTG) control considerations and modern forecasting methodologies for a model-free, single input estimation of available power.
 It enables a robust real-time implementation of dynamic delta control, as well as the provision of the reserves to the system level within the frame of (strictest) European grid regulations.
-In the model-free estimation of available power, the unsteady patterns in the turbulent flow is represented via Long Short-Term Memory (LSTM) neurons (Hochreiter and Schmidhuber, 1997), which is a special building unit for Recurrent Neural Networks (RNNs).
+In the model-free estimation of available power, the unsteady patterns in the turbulent flow is represented via Long Short-Term Memory (LSTM) Hochreiter and Schmidhuber (1997) neurons, which is a special building unit for Recurrent Neural Networks (RNNs).
 The proposed method for integrating an LSTM network in a curtailment strategy is outlined in Figure 1.
-During a period of normal operation of a WTG, wind speed and power output time series data is collected for at least an hour to establish a training data set.
+During a period of normal operation of a WTG, wind speed and power output time series data is collected for at least

+- an hour to establish a training data set.
 Next, the network is trained on the collected data which, depending on the available processing power, can be performed within seconds.
-Accordingly, the wind turbine operator can announce its participation in the reserve market online or ahead of time with the intention of performing delta or balance control for curtailment.
-Down-regulation is then performed using the LSTM predictor which provides the set point based on the available power.
-The model-free estimation approach can be rapidly retrained with newly collected data using transfer learning, where the last LSTM layer of the network is updated using the new information.
+The wind turbine operator can then announce its participation in the reserve market online or ahead of time with the intention of performing delta or balance control.
+Down-regulation is then performed using the LSTM predictor to provide the set point of the available power.
+The model-free estimation approach can be rapidly retrained with newly collected data using transfer learning, where the last LSTM layer of the network is updated - 95 be rapidly retrained with newly collected data using transfer learning, where the last LSTM layer of the r using the new information.

-The synthetic time series used in this study is generated using the DTU 10MW reference wind turbine (et al., 2013) with the aeroelastic code HAWC2 (Bak et al., 2012) under realistic atmospheric conditions, and the simulation results are publicly available.
+The synthetic time series used in this study is generated using the DTU 10MW reference wind turbine model with the aeroelastic code HAWC2 (Bak et al., 2012) under realistic atmospheric conditions, and the simulation results are publicly available1.
 First, the sensitivity of the state-of-the-art available power predictions to the curtailment operation strategy is briefly discussed and quantified in Section 2.
+To address the issue, a detailed analysis of LSTM neural networks and the potentials of

+0 discussed and quantified in Section 2.
 To address the issue, a detailed analysis of LSTM neural networks and the potentials of transfer learning to adapt changing inflow conditions is presented throughout Section 3.
 This research focus is highly important for the individual turbine control and its role in the power system stability, as well as the business case of wind energy in the existing and upcoming market scenarios.